Theory of gating in recurrent neural networks: Phase diagrams for the gated network

-As we have seen above, the gated RNN exhibits a rich array of qualitatively different states.
-Here, we summarize the key aspects of these different phases and the critical lines separating them.
+Here, we summarize the rich dynamical phases of the gated RNN and the critical lines separating them.
 The key parameters determining the critical lines and the phase diagram are the activation and output-gate gains and the associated biases: $(g_h,\beta_h,\alpha_r,\beta_r)$.
-The update gate does not play a role in determining the critical lines; however, it can have a strong effect on the dynamical aspects of the states near the critical lines.
-As we will see below, there are macroscopic regions of the parameter space adjacent to the critical lines (on the unstable/chaotic side) where the states can be made marginally stable in the limit of $\alpha_z \rightarrow \infty$.
-We first begin with the case when there are no biases, and subsequently describe the role of biases.
+The update gate does not play a role in determining continuous or critical chaotic transitions.
+On the other hand, it will influence the discontinuous transition to chaos for sufficiently large values of $\alpha_{z}$ (see \ref{app:z-gate-BF-line} for discussion).
+Furthermore, the update gate has a strong effect on the dynamical aspects of the states near the critical lines.
+There are macroscopic regions of the parameter space adjacent to the critical lines where the states can be made marginally stable in the limit of $\alpha_z \rightarrow \infty$.
+The shape of this marginal stability region is influenced by $\beta_{z}$ and $I^{z}$.